aqillakhamis/Undergraduate-Project/README.md

 # 🧑‍🎓 Final Year Project (FYP) Undergraduate FKE UTM

 This repo is used to centralized all my undergraduate students FYP project.
-This repo will be divided according to academic year session and semester.

 Project involved related to:

 - 💻 Computer Vision
 - 🤖 Machine Learning
 - 🧠 Artificial Intelligence

+This repo will be divided according to **Academic year** session and **semester**.

 ## 📑 Academic Year